 Area planted in tangelos in New Zealand

-By region, as at June 2017, hectares planted
+By territorial authority, as at June 2017, hectares planted

 Farm: For the purposes of this census a farm is one or more blocks of land, managed as a single operation, that is engaged in agricultural activity.
 This includes farming of livestock, horticulture, viticulture, nurseries, forestry, growing grain and seed crops, and land that could be used for these purposes.

 Bull: An entire (ie not castrated) male cattle.

 Calf: A young cattle of either sex between birth and weaning, with eight temporary teeth.
 Also sometimes refers to animals up to one year old.